StephenBrown2/drupal-updater/README.md

 Options:
 --------
 <pre>
---blind         | runs through all updates without pausing to check for breakage in between --dryrun        | runs through the motions without actually performing any changes --nodb          | runs through all code updates, but does not update the database --verbose       | shows output from drush up command pertinent to the module being updated --core-only     | shows only core updates (i.e. the project name = drupal) --security-only | shows only security updates (i.e. the update status =~ SECURITY)
+--blind                         | runs through all updates without pausing to check for breakage in between --dryrun                        | runs through the motions without actually performing any changes --nodb                          | runs through all code updates, but does not update the database --verbose                       | shows output from drush up command pertinent to the module being updated --core-only                     | shows only core updates (i.e. the project name = drupal) --security-only                 | shows only security updates (i.e. the update status =~ SECURITY) --log|keeplog                   | saves the update log to a file, and prints the location at the end --notify|email='email[,email]'  | specify one or email addresses, separated by commas, to send the log to
 </pre>

 TODO: